Besov spaces and Schatten class Hankel operators for Hardy and Paley--Wiener spaces in higher dimensions: Introduction

 The case when $\Omega = (-1,1) \subset \mathbb{R}$ is an interval was given in-depth treatment by Peller \cite{Peller88} and Rochberg \cite{MR878246}, in particular, describing when $\Ha_\varphi \in S^p(\PW((-1,1)))$, $0 < p < \infty$, in terms of a Besov space condition.
-For $1 \leq p < \infty$ and $n > 1$, Peng \cite{MR1001657} gave a characterization of the Schatten class operators $\Ha_\varphi \in S^p(\PW(C_n))$ for the Paley--Wiener space of the cube $C_n = (-1,1)^n$, relying heavily on the tensor product structure of $C_n$.
+For $1 \leq p < \infty$ and $n > 1$, Peng \cite{MR1001657} gave a characterization of the Schatten class operators $\Ha_\varphi \in S^p(\PW(C_n))$ for the Paley--Wiener space of the cube $C_n = (-1,1)^n$.
 Many classical ideas concerning Schatten class membership of integral operators are also applicable, ideas found for example in the papers of Janson and Peetre \cite{MR924766} and Timotin \cite{MR837521}, and we wish to use these in our study of general domains $\Omega$.

 However, it is a major challenge to find the correct definition of the Paley--Wiener type Besov spaces $B^{\frac{1}{p}}_{p,p}(2\Omega)$, and to develop a satisfactory theory of these which, in particular, must include basic multiplier results.
 Unlike when $\Omega = \mathbb{R}^n$, or when $\Omega = (0,\infty)$, the instrumental case for $\Omega = (-1,1)$, we are not able to exploit a homogeneous structure of $\Omega$.
 Instead, our scale of Besov spaces must be adapted to the geometry of $\Omega$, as well as to the weight